nathanielkess/CSS-Modular-Pattern/README.md

 **Layout** This space is reserved for major layout pieces that house the small bits (or modules) of the site.
 Things like the site header, footer and sidebar.
 These sections are traditionally styled using IDs so most of the selectors in this portion are targeted by a single ID.

 **Module:** These are the reusable bits.
 Buttons, call to actions, carousels, lists etc...
-When a module is defined well it can be thought of it as a new item in your “toolbox”.
-You can drop a module anywhere on any pages and it should conform to fit within its parent with minimal to no adjustments in the CSS.
+A well defined module can be dropped anywhere on any pages and it should conform to fit within its parent with minimal to no adjustments in the CSS.
 Necessary adjustments per instance happen on the parent level and should not take much to override.

 ##Base
 Base styles are applied directly to HTML attributes.
 They assume how an element should look in all occurrences site-wide.
-For websites that follow a brand (all websites, right?), this sections is perfect for setting global brand specific defaults; i.e. font faces, hyperlink colours etc.
+This sectino is ideal for setting global brand specific defaults; i.e. font faces, hyperlink colours etc.

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/baseRules.jpg "Base Rules")